Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis

-A {\em filtration} of simpicial complexes $\mathcal{K}$ is an indexed, nested family of spaces $\mathcal{K} = \{K_t\}_{t=a}^b$ such that $K_{t_1} \subseteq K_{t_2}$ if $t_1 < t_2$.
-As the parameter $t$ increases, the homology of the spaces $K_t$ may change (e.g.~components are added and merged, cycles are formed and filled up).
 The \emph{persistent homology} of $\mathcal K$ is denoted by $\mbox{PH}_*(\mathcal{K})$ and keeps track of the progression of homology groups generated by the filtration.
-More specifically, the persistent homology contains the information about the homology of the individual spaces $\{K_t\}$, as well as the mappings between the homology of $K_{t_{1}}$ and $K_{t_{2}}$ for every $t_{1} < t_{2}$.
+More specifically, the persistent homology contains the information about the homology of the individual spaces $\{K_s\}$, as well as the mappings between the homology of $K_{s_{1}}$ and $K_{s_{2}}$ for every $s_{1} < s_{2}$.
 Note that persistent homology is also equivalently referred to as {\em persistence}.

-\begin{AppDefinition} Let $K$ be a filtered simplicial complex with $K_1 \subset K_2 \subset \cdots \subset K_T = K$.
-The $k$\textsuperscript{th} persistence module derived in homology, or $k$\textsuperscript{th} persistent homology, of $K$ is
+\begin{AppDefinition} Let $K$ be a filtered simplicial complex with $K_1 \subset K_2 \subset \cdots \subset K_S = K$.
+The $k$-th persistence module derived in homology, or $k$-th persistent homology, of $K$ is